California Penal Code 211 – Robbery

 Under California 211 PC, robbery is the:

-- Taking personal property that is in the possession of someone else,
+- Taking personal property in the possession of another,

 - From the victim’s person or immediate presence, and